2022 NBA All-Star Game

 The 2022 NBA All-Star Game was an exhibition game played on February 20, 2022, during the National Basketball Association's 2021–22 season.
 It was the 71st edition of the NBA All-Star Game.
 The game was hosted by the Cleveland Cavaliers at Rocket Mortgage FieldHouse in Cleveland, Ohio.
 This was the third time that the Cleveland area hosted the All-Star Game, the first being in 1981 at the Coliseum in nearby Richfield, Ohio, and most recently in 1997—three years after the Cavaliers moved back to downtown Cleveland to play in the newly built Gund Arena, which is now known as Rocket Arena.
 Coincidentally, on the occasion Cleveland hosted an All-Star Game, the NBA celebrated its 35th season (1981), 50th anniversary (1997), and 75th anniversary (2022).
 The announcement of the site selection was made on November 1, 2018, at a press conference held by the Cleveland Cavaliers.

 With teams captained by LeBron James and Kevin Durant, Team LeBron won the game 163–160.
 Team LeBron's Stephen Curry, who scored 50 points, set the record for most three-pointers made in an All-Star quarter (6), half (8), and game (16), and was also named the All-Star Game Kobe Bryant Most Valuable Player.
 This was Team LeBron's fifth consecutive All-Star win.

 All-Star Game

 Coaches

 Phoenix Suns' Monty Williams (left) and Miami Heat's Erik Spoelstra (right) were selected as head coach for Team LeBron and Team Durant, respectively.

-Monty Williams, coach of the Phoenix Suns, qualified as the head coach of Team LeBron on January 30.
-Erik Spoelstra, coach of the Miami Heat, qualified as the head coach of Team Durant on February 6.
+The two teams were coached from their team captain's respective conference.
+Monty Williams, head coach of the Western Conference leader Phoenix Suns, qualified as the head coach of Team LeBron on January 30.
+Erik Spoelstra, head coach of the Eastern Conference leader Miami Heat, qualified as the head coach of Team Durant on February 6.